HemantBudhe/Chess/README.md

 # Chess
-Now we are going to buid chess application
+Now we are going to buid chess application.
+It will be all based on Web-RTC protocol